-Update 1/27/20.
-When it comes to creatine supplements, few questions are as common as “do I need to cycle creatine”.
+Update 3/8/23.
+When it comes to creatine supplements, few questions are as common with athletes and gym rats as “do I need to cycle creatine.”
 I understand why this is so because while the easy answer is no, you don’t have to cycle creatine, the real answer is both yes and no. Let’s address this question from both sides and see if I can help you out if you have been wondering about what you should do.

 Other Creatine Reviews